|Nutrition Facts (per serving)|

-- Preheat oven to 400 F. Place unbaked pie crust in freezer until ready to bake.
+Preheat the oven to 400 F. Place the unbaked pie crust in the freezer until ready to bake.
 Then line pie crust with aluminum foil and pie weights or dried beans.
 Bake pie shell until set, about 5 to 6 minutes.

-- As soon as the pie shell comes out of the oven, decrease oven temperature to 300 degrees.
+As soon as the pie shell comes out of the oven, decrease the oven temperature to 300 F.

-- Place saucepan over very low heat.
-Cook and stir constantly with wire whisk until mixture is very warm and thickened about 6 to 7 minutes.
+Place the saucepan over very low heat.
+Cook and stir constantly with a wire whisk until the mixture is very warm and thickened, about 6 to 7 minutes.
 You have to stir constantly with a whisk so the mixture cooks evenly and the eggs don't scramble on the bottom of the pan.
-Remove from heat and strain into a large bowl using a medium-mesh strainer (this is important to remove any cooked egg!), then stir in the chopped pecans.
+Remove from heat and strain into a large bowl using a medium-mesh strainer.
+(This is important to remove any cooked egg.)
+Then, stir in the chopped pecans.

-- Pour the hot pecan mixture into hot pie crust.
+Pour the hot pecan mixture into the hot pie crust.
 Place large pecan halves on top of the filling in a decorative pattern.

-- Bake the pie until center feels set but soft when touched with your finger, and moves slightly when the pie is gently jiggled about 40 to 55 minutes.
+Bake the pie until the center feels set but soft when touched with your finger, and moves slightly when the pie is gently jiggled, about 40 to 55 minutes.
 You may need to cover the edges of the crust with foil to prevent over-browning or cover the top of the pie with foil so it doesn't get too brown.

-- Transfer pie to wire rack and let cool completely, at least 5 hours.
-Best eaten within 12 to 14 hours.
+Transfer pie to a wire rack and let cool completely for at least 5 hours.
+It's best eaten within 12 to 14 hours.